 The Center of the American West offers internship opportunities for CU-Boulder undergraduates (juniors and seniors) to work for public and private organizations on projects that deal with Western topics and issues and offer professional training for the student.

-These 1-3 credit hour internships foster students’ development as community leaders working for a sustainable West.
+These 3-credit hour internships foster students’ development as community leaders working for a sustainable West.
 Past projects include management of natural resources, the search for resolution of cultural conflicts, and the design and implementation of public environmental policy.
-Interns work 40 on-the-job hours per academic credit hour and meet with faculty sponsors for advising on the academic components of the internship: weekly journal entries, papers, and oral presentations.
-Interviews are held at the end of each semester and begin with the start of the following semester.
+Qualified applicants attend a screening interview at Center of the American West, and the top candidate is then referred to the employer organization for a final interview.
+Interns must register for the Center’s Internships Program class – CAMW3939 – and are required to work 120 on-the-job hours through the semester.
+Interns will attend an orientation meeting and will meet with a faculty sponsor for advising on the academic components of the internship which include weekly journal entries, mid-term and final relection papers, and final presentations.

 To qualify, applicants must be current degree program students at CU-Boulder with a minimum of 60 credit hours in progress at time of application, and a cumulative GPA of 3.0 or higher.

 Visit our internships listings page for current opportunities.

 For more information, email email@example.com or call 303-735-1399.